fxshan/Data-Engineering-Projects/README.md

 - Designed a centralized relational database for a nationwide coffee shop expansion by integrating data from POS systems, supplier databases, spreadsheets, and CRM exports.
 - Built normalized schemas, ERDs, and SQL database objects across PostgreSQL and MySQL.
 - Delivered reusable views and materialized views to support executive analytics and operational reporting.

+### Linux Shell Scripting Project <a href="#readme-top">🔝</a>
+- Developed an automated Linux backup script (backup.sh) to detect and archive encrypted password files updated within the last 24 hours.
+- Implemented timestamp-based file scanning, compression logic, and safe path handling using Bash.
+- Scheduled the script via cron for daily execution, improving reliability and eliminating manual backup errors.